The WHO Report On COVID-19's Origins Shows We May Never Know Where The Coronavirus Came From

 While the furin cleavage site is unusual, Susan Weiss, a coronavirus specialist at the University of Pennsylvania, told BuzzFeed News that experts still don’t understand exactly how specific furin cleavage sites can make viruses more dangerous.
 “I just don’t buy that any human could figure that out,” she said.

-But as the political temperature has dropped in the wake of Trump’s electoral defeat, some scientists have been discussing the lab accident theory more openly. “[I]f SARS-CoV-2 escaped from a lab to cause the pandemic, it will become critical to understand the chain of events and prevent this from happening again,” wrote David Relman, a microbiologist at Stanford University, in an opinion piece published in PNAS, the journal of the National Academy of Sciences, on election day.
+But as the political temperature has dropped in the wake of Trump’s electoral defeat, some scientists have been discussing the lab accident theory more openly. “[I]f SARS-CoV-2 escaped from a lab to cause the pandemic, it will become critical to understand the chain of events and prevent this from happening again,” wrote David Relman, a microbiologist at Stanford University, in an opinion piece published in PNAS, the journal of the National Academy of Sciences, on Election Day.

 Shi did not respond to requests for an interview from BuzzFeed News.
 But the experiment with Baric was conducted in North Carolina, not Wuhan.
 And in emailed responses to questions from Science magazine in July 2020, Shi flatly denied having run any similar experiments since.

 A lab accident doesn’t need to involve genetic engineering, however.
 Shi’s group has collected thousands of samples from bats across China.
-Ruling out the idea that COVID-19 arose when a virus escaped from the lab would require the Wuhan institute to open up all of the records of its viruses and the audit it performed to investigate whether any one of them was a close match to SARS-CoV-2.
+Ruling out the idea that COVID-19 arose when a virus escaped from the lab would require the Wuhan institute to open up all the records of its viruses and the audit it performed to investigate whether any one of them was a close match to SARS-CoV-2.

 The Chinese government did not allow that to happen.
 Adding to the impression of secrecy, an online database continuing information on the institute’s genetic sequences and samples seems to have gone dark in September 2019 and hasn’t returned to public view since.

-On its visit to the Wuhan institute, members of the WHO-China study team asked questions about the database and the audit of virus samples.
+During their visit to the Wuhan institute, members of the WHO–China study team asked questions about the database and the audit of virus samples.
 They were told the database was removed after multiple hacking attempts.

 “Their answers can then be looked at and pulled apart.
 And that’s what we did,” Daszak said.
 “There really is no evidence of a lab leak.
 I’ve not seen it and I’m looking for it.”

-Note: This story has been updated to include a statement from the US State Department.